TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

    * Check that your certificate files are located in the cert folder.
    * Put your device in safe boot mode right before uploading the code.
 You can put your FiPy in safe boot mode by holding down the "Safe Boot" button on the expansion board while pressing the reset button (the only buttonon the top of the FiPy).
 The light should flash orange.
 Try again to press upload.
 Try this a couple of times if it doesn't work the first time.
 Sometimes the fith or sixth time's the charm.
    * Take the USB out of the computer and put it back in.
+   * Try again (and again...)
+   * Check the Start IoT forum for more advanced troubleshooting.

 ### 6.7 Check the Output From the Program